galasa-dev/cli/docs/generated/galasactl_runs_submit.md

       --reportjson string          json file to record the final results in --reportjunit string         junit xml file to record the final results in --reportyaml string          yaml file to record the final results in --requestor string           the requestor id to be associated with the test runs.
-Defaults to the current user id (default "aaronjhaj")
+Defaults to the current user id (default "mcobbett")
       --requesttype string         the type of request, used to allocate a run name.
 Defaults to CLI. (default "CLI") -s, --stream string              test stream to extract the tests from --tag strings                tags of which tests will be selected from, tags are selected if the name contains this string, or if --regex is specified then matches the regex